 Humans, as most animals, are great in reading body language.
 We read the posture, the movement of the hands, frowning of the face, the stance of the mouth, and the pinching of the eyes.
 But when someone starts to talk, we should also recognize and listen to the words someone says, the intonation, the fluency, etcetera.
 There are so many levels we should pay attention to, that it is hard to believe that we actually listen that well to the words, or look closely at someones hand gestures.
 For example, our brain does only process 17-25% of the words we hear during communication.
 I believe, that we are searching for coherence between the multiple patterns we see.
 For example, when someone says something angry on a very nice tone, thus comes across as weird.
 When your friends says he will pay you back soon, but his vocal tones show hesitation, you might not believe him.
 Nevertheless, you need to couple these different dimensions and make the right interpretations of someone’s behavior.
 Read more about this in another blog of mine about being the true you (a fractal being theory).

 It seems like many of the things we see every day have to do with finding linearity, finding patterns.
 This fits within my larger theory on the omnipresence of patterns and our search for order, predictability, and structure within the world around us (a blog about this isn’t published that).
-Nevertheless, a pattern is just a regularity, it is more than that.
+Nevertheless, a pattern is not just a regularity, it is more than that.
 They have often a fractal aspect to them, which I wouldn’t discuss here.
 But overall, it is crazy to realize how good we are at finding regularities in our environment.
-We have the linearity of multiple series in our brain, we know quickly when a story is badly written, and we can detect weird behavior from our friends in an instance.
+We have a lot of knowledge about the linearity of multiple movies in our brain, we recognize it instantly when a story is badly written, and we can detect genuine behavior from our friends in an instance.
 We can do so much without an effort, we sure a very precise internal rhythm guiding our behavior, timing everything around us.
 Just as I showed in this experiment.